casualuser/elasticsearch-scylla/README.md

 2. Enter logstash for the index name and then click the create button
 3. Start analyzing data

-The default index of "logstash" will show you the Twitter data.

 ### Stopping and Erasing the demo

 The following commands will stop and delete all running containers.